Buldhana district: Rivers

-Rail

-Malkapur, Nandura, and Shegaon railway stations fall under the Bhusawal-Badnera Section of Bhusawal Division of the Central Railway.
-The nearest railway station is at Malkapur which is 45 km from District Headquarters.
-Malkapur, Shegaon, Nandura railway stations come under Bhusawal Division of Central Railway.
-Bhusawal (101 km) and Akola (102 km) are also the nearest railway junctions from the District headquarters.
-There is a branch line from Jalamb to Khamgaon.
-The main line was originally under the Great Indian Peninsula Railway and the branch line between Jalamb and Khamgaon was under the Khamgaon State Railway.

-The railway stations in the district, with their codes, are Khamkhed (KMKD), Malkapur (MKU), Wadoda (WDD), Biswa Bridge (BIS), Nandura (NN), Kumgaon Burti (KJL), Jalamb Junction (JM), Khamgaon (KMN), Shegaon (SEG), and Shrikshetra Nagzari (NGZ).

-A computerized railway reservation facility is available at Buldhana, Malkapur, and Shegaon, while manual reservation facility is available at city booking office, Khamgaon, Nandura, and Jalamb Junction.

-Airport

-The nearest airport is at Akola (not functional), which is 102 km from district headquarters.

-However, the nearest functional airport is at Aurangabad at a distance of 145 km.

 Economy

 Cotton, sorghum and other cereals, oilseeds, soybean, sunflower, and groundnuts are the predominant crops grown in the district.

 Khamgaon and Malkapur are the major cotton trading towns in the district.
 The district has many minor and medium size irrigation projects.
 The important ones are Nalganga and Vaan.
 There are thirteen Agriculture Produce Market Committees-Main Market, one in each tehsil, and there are twenty sub-markets in the districts.

 The Indian Council for Agriculture research funded a farm science centre Krishi Vigyan Kendra, Jalgaon Jamod in the district in 1994.

-The district has major industrial areas at Khamgoan and Malkapur and has smaller industrial areas at Chikhli, Buldhana, Dasarkhed, Deoulgaonraja, Mehkar, Sangrampur, and Lonar.

 Culture

 There is a fair called Chaitra Masa Suklapaksha Navami at Shegaon on Rama Navami in Chaitra (March or April) each year.

 Common folk arts are Bhajan (devotional singing), Kirtan (devotional chanting with musical instruments), and Gondhal (a complex art form involving ritual acts, dances, songs, and poems).

 Places of interest

 Lonar Lake

 Lonar Crater Lake is located in Buldhana district.
 It is the second largest impact crater in basaltic rock in the world.
 It was formed 60,000 years ago by a meteor impact.
 The pH of the water is about 11 (extremely alkaline).
 Lonar Crater has very different flora and fauna in its vicinity.

 Lonar Altitude is on 563 meters.